CristianKem17/SolidityAssessment/README.md

+# Introduction

+Hello, My name is Cristian Kem D Morales.
+A 2nd year student in National Teachers College.

 # Hello World

-This Solidity program is a simple "Hello World" program that demonstrates the basic syntax and functionality of the Solidity programming language.
-The purpose of this program is to serve as a starting point for those who are new to Solidity and want to get a feel for how it works.
+This Solidity program is a simple and very common program that demonstrates the basic syntax and functionality of the Solidity programming language.

 ## Description